Vidya Balan: Media image and artistry

 India Today featured Vidya in their 2012 listing of the nation's most powerful women and noted that "she has toppled the all dominating hero, reducing him to a supporting role in a male dominated film industry".
 Vidya was featured by Forbes India in their annual Celebrity 100 list in 2012 and 2013.
 She occupied the top slot in Rediff.com's annual listing of the year's best performances for two consecutive years (2010–11).
 She also featured in the list for the years 2005, 2006, 2009, 2012, and 2016.
 In 2012, the magazine Verve featured her as one of India's "Young Power Women" and wrote, "In a reel world peopled by size zero-toned bodies and pretty-as-a-picture heroines, Vidya comes across as completely real and natural – a woman who has followed her own instincts and dared to live her destiny by being her own person and not morphing herself to fit into any conventional slot."
 Two years later, the magazine listed her as a power icon.
 In 2018, The Economic Times considered Vidya to be one of the most prominent celebrity brand ambassadors in India.
+She was also inducted into the Bollywood Walk of Fame at Bandra Bandstand, where her hand print was preserved.

 In 2014, Vidya was awarded the Padma Shri, the fourth highest civilian award in India, for her contributions to the entertainment industry.
 The following year, she received an honorary Doctor of Arts degree from Rai University; the university also named a scholarship program for underprivileged girls after her.
 The chancellor of the university, Harbeen Arora said, "Among the league of iconic actors, Vidya is a pioneer in every way.
 Her films epitomise a distinct Indianness and a powerful womanhood".

-Accolades
+Work and accolades

-Among Vidya's film awards are a National Film Award for Best Actress for The Dirty Picture (2011); and seven Filmfare Awards: Best Female Debut for Parineeta (2005); Best Actress for Paa (2009), The Dirty Picture (2011), Kahaani (2012), and Tumhari Sulu (2017); and Critics Award for Best Actress for Ishqiya (2010), and Sherni (2021).
+Among Vidya's film awards are a National Film Award for Best Actress for The Dirty Picture (2011); and seven Filmfare Awards: Best Female Debut for Parineeta (2005); Best Actress for Paa (2009), The Dirty Picture (2011), Kahaani (2012), and Tumhari Sulu (2017); and Best Actress (Critics) for Ishqiya (2010), and Sherni (2021).